martbhell/martbhell.github.io/posts/2012/04/red-hat-certification-rhce-system-configuration-and-management-2.md

 Set the IP to the machine that will be receiving the logs.

-## Configure a system to accept logging from a remote system.
+## Configure a system to accept logging from a remote system

 So this step you may want to do before the previous step (unless you already have a working syslogd server).